 Further, the chance of contamination and infection is also very high in those methods.
-Instead, the PCR amplification allows to reduce time and increase the accuracy of results.
+Instead, the PCR amplification allows us to reduce time and increase the accuracy of results.

 PCR revolutionalized the microbiology filed totally by removing the traditional microbial culturing.
 The hypothetical representation of how it is done is shown here,

-The PCR is even used in the identification of different strains of one particular microorganism, for example, different strains of HPV-commonly found in cervical cancer, using a different set of primers each strain of HPV can be detected.
+The PCR is even used in the identification of different strains of one particular microorganism, for example, different strains of HPV-commonly found in cervical cancer, can be identified using different set of primers.

 Using the PCR based genetic markers such as STRs ( short tandem repeats) and VNTR (variable numbers of tandem repeats) scientists can create a unique DNA fingerprint of any person.
 The STR and VNTRs are repetitive DNA sequences present in our genome with different repeat numbers.

-No two individuals have the same VNTR or STR markers in the world.
+No two individuals have the same VNTR or STR pattern in the world.
 Thus by amplifying either STR or VNTR or even both scientists can create a unique DNA pattern of different persons.
 Two individuals can be distinguished biologically and therefore it is so often used in criminal verification.

 Criminal identification using the PCR based method accepted widely in every country for investigating a criminal case.
 Read our article on DNA fingerprinting.

 Checking contamination with PCR!!
-Sounds unrealistic at first glance.
-But PCR is one of the trusted technique used in the checking of contamination and cross-contamination.
+It sounds unrealistic at first glance.
+But PCR is one of the trusted techniques used in the checking of contamination and cross-contamination.

 Let’s take an example,

-Suppose we have a sample of HPV patient and it is supposed to be contaminated with some other microorganism.
+Suppose we have a sample of HPV patients and it is supposed to be contaminated with some other microorganism.